Up to 50% off sofas & mattresses — limited‑time deals.

 • You want a classic slope-arm profile with a softer down-blend feel

-• You prefer standard depth that balances laptop work and lounging
+• You prefer a standard-depth sit that balances lounging and everyday use

 Alternatives to consider

-• Room & Board Metro Sofa: a more universal sit with standard and deep options
+• Room & Board Metro Sofa: better if you want a more universal sit with both standard and deep options

 Pottery Barn York Slope Arm Sofa